-- Description string - ◆ Image type (two choices -- Hextile (default), or JPEG).
-The Host will automatically use JPEG compression if the connected Master doesn't support Hextile. - ◆ Color depth (Hextile)/Image quality (JPEG).
-When the image type is Hextile, then the quality value (in the range of 20-100) controls the color depth reduction feature, with the rule that 24bpp = 100%, 21bpp = 88%, 18bpp = 75%, 15bpp = 63%, 12bpp = 50%, 9bpp =38%, 6bpp = 25%.
-When the image type is JPEG, there is no color depth reduction, and the quality value (in the range of 20-100) controls the JPEG compression level. - ◆ Polling frequencies (three values -- Capture, Foreground, and Background, in milliseconds).
+- Description string - Image type (enumeration, current default is JPEG) - ◆ Image compression quality (numeric value 1-100, with 100 being best quality) - ♦ Polling frequencies (three values -- Capture, Foreground, and Background, in milliseconds).
 Note however that the UI will display these values on a scale of 1 to 10, with 1 being the least aggressive (longest time), and 10 being the most aggressive (shortest time).
-The underlying API and settings storage will have the raw millisecond values. - Bandwidth limit (numeric value 5-200 kilobytes/sec, or -1 for unlimited)
+The underlying API and settings storage will have the raw millisecond values. - ◆ Bandwidth limit (numeric value 5-200 kilobytes/sec, or -1 for unlimited)